Head of Cyprus Church, Archbishop Chrysostomos, dies aged 81 | Politics

 - Cyprus

+A forceful character who faced down pro-Russian elements in one of the world's oldest churches, Chrysostomos was among Orthodox leaders to recognise the Ukrainian Church's independence after it broke from Moscow in 2020.
+The Church of Cyprus, an independent branch of the Eastern Orthodox communion, traces its lineage back to Barnabas, one of Christ's first followers.

+In Nicosia, a group of priests in flowing black robes were seen carrying a coffin from the Archbishopric, where Chrysostomos died, to a nearby church.
+Chrysostomos, who was elected archbishop in 2006, had been critical of Russian President Vladimir Putin's decision to invade Ukraine.

-He had been critical of Russia's invasion of Ukraine.
-"Mr Putin can go to Church, he can take communion, but at the same time kills.
-Is that his Orthodoxy?"
-He said in an interview to the Cyprus Broadcasting Corporation earlier this year.
+"Mr Putin can go to church, he can take communion, but at the same time he kills.
+Is that his Orthodoxy?" he said in an interview to the Cyprus Broadcasting Corporation this year.
+The ruling body of the Cypriot Orthodox Church, the Holy Synod, agreed by a majority to recognise the independence of the Church in Ukraine, though some voted against, threatening a rift.

+Steeped in history, Cypriot archbishops still enjoy privileges bestowed by a Byzantine emperor in the fifth century.
+They sign documents in cinnabar red, hold an imperial staff and wear purple under their vestments.
+Ecumenical Patriarch Bartholomew, head of the estimated 300 million Orthodox Christians worldwide, said he was "deeply moved" by Chrysostomos's death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)